Floriannue/CORApy/readme_florian2.md

 #### Conditional Actions:
 - **IF** MATLAB is available: generate results from MATLAB method and compare against Python method
 - **IF** tests fail: Investigate root cause and compare against MATLAB source code and create debug scripts if needed.
+Checkout all the dependencies.
 No simplifications.
 No cheap workarounds.
 - **IF** uncertain: Search manual and MATLAB source code